Employment in the UK: November 2024

 The data in this bulletin follow internationally accepted definitions specified by the International Labour Organization (ILO).
 This ensures that the estimates for the UK are comparable with those for other countries.

-Our annual Reconciliation report of job estimates article compares the latest workforce jobs series estimates with the equivalent estimates of jobs from the LFS.
-It is usually published in March each year following the benchmarking of Workforce Jobs.
+Our annual Reconciliation of estimates of jobs article compares the latest workforce jobs series estimates with the equivalent estimates of jobs from the LFS.
+It is usually published in March each year, following the benchmarking of Workforce Jobs.

 Further information is available in our Guide to labour market statistics.